Jeffery P. Braden. (1994). Deafness, deprivation, and IQ. Springer.

 Other factors also affect concurrent validity coefficients, and in particular, IQ-achievement correlations.
 One such factor is restriction of range in the criterion variable.
 It may occur when grade equivalents or other nonstandard scores are used to estimate deaf children's achievement, because grade equivalents are not normally distributed in samples of deaf people.
 There is a substantial restriction of range in grade equivalents at the lower grade levels, and a serious attenuation of the IQ-achievement correlation when samples span large age ranges.
 For example, a bright first grader might earn a grade equivalent of 3.0 on a reading test, whereas a below average teen might earn the same 3.0 grade equivalent.
 The inclusion of young, talented children with older, less successful children attenuates the IQ-achievement relationship if grade equivalents are used.
 This is probably true.
 When grade equivalent scores are replaced with normative-based achievement scores, correlations between IQ and achievement improve to a large degree (p.
 125).
 Also, correlations between IQs and raw scores on achievement tests, when controlled for age, are considerably higher than correlations between IQ and grade equivalents in samples of deaf children.
 Therefore, low correlations between IQ and achievement reported in some studies of deaf children may have more to do with the metric used to represent achievement.
 Substituting an appropriate, age-based metric for achievement eliminates the measurement problems associated with grade equivalents.
 Conversely, some of the unusually high correlations are based on samples with excessive variation in IQ and achievement.
 Such samples are typically composed of children varying widely in age and ability, but for which intelligence is typically represented as a mental age.
 This concerns studies that select small samples of children ranging from preschool to high school ages.

 Given the similarity in IQ-achievement correlation, one would think there won't be any external bias (pp. 126-127).
 And yet, there is.
 Because deaf people score 1 SD below normal-hearing people on verbal IQ and achievement, there won't be any predictive bias if based on a common regression slope (and the regression slope is determined by the correlation).
 But simply because nonverbal IQ is similar between the two groups, while scholastic achievement is not, the prediction of achievement using nonverbal IQ will make it a biased predictor.
 The reason is due to the difference in intercepts; the two groups have similar means in one variable but different means in the other variable.
 The nonverbal IQ would overpredict achievement.
 Of course, this is just a purely statistical phenomenon.
 To achieve unbiased prediction, either nonverbal test should be at 85 or achievement test should be at 100.
-But contra Braden, if we have every reasons to believe achievement is biased, there is no logical reason to affirm that nonverbal test is a biased predictor.
+But contra Braden, if we have every reason to believe achievement is biased, there is no logical reason to affirm that nonverbal test is a biased predictor.

 Having reviewed the research on deaf children, Braden evaluates the strength of the hypotheses proposed to explain group differences in IQ.
 Genetic models seem to have a better fit to the data.

 Perhaps what is the most popular theory assumes that early disadvantages (initially caused by hearing loss) will magnify group differences over time.
 Deaf children should fall further behind normal-hearing peers as age increases, due to the cumulative effects of deprivation.
 Cross-sectional studies (p.
 158) show that deaf children fall further behind normal-hearing peers at each advance in chronological age in terms of academic achievement.
-Braden says that on absolute terms, the cumulative effect (i.e., deprivation) on deaf is substantially larger than on black children's IQ.
+Braden says that in absolute terms, the cumulative effect (i.e., deprivation) on deaf is substantially larger than on black children's IQ.
 However, as one should know, cross-sectional analysis is a very inefficient way to study growth curves.
 Braden (p.
 159) cites several longitudinal studies that agree with the cumulative deficit hypothesis, but the effects are quite varied.
-But he has noted a smaller deaf-hearing achievement differences in more recent studies than in older studies.
+But he has noted smaller deaf-hearing achievement differences in more recent studies than in older studies.
 One possible explanation is that the education of deaf children has improved relative to the normal-hearing children.
 Even though most deaf children are still functionally illiterate, the deaf adolescents complete 12 or more years of schooling.

 There are indeed plenty of cross-sectional studies for nonverbal IQ but the results are far less consistent.
 One possibility is the kind of test used (p.
 159).
 Performance IQ shows no cumulative deficit.
-Motor-free tests of nonverbal intelligence shows the cumulative deficit, but the deaf adolescents aged 17-20 are closer to normal-hearing peers than are deaf children aged 9-16 of years.
+Motor-free tests of nonverbal intelligence show the cumulative deficit, but the deaf adolescents aged 17-20 are closer to normal-hearing peers than are deaf children aged 9-16 years.
 Either there is a catching up effect or such reduction is due to attrition (dull deaf students leave the school, and as a consequence raise the nonverbal IQ of the other students).
 There is no way to know for sure.

 Another proposed one is that the parents of black children do not ask abstract questions or require explanations for a response (pp. 151-155).
 In other words, they use some sort of restricted code that does not encourage abstract thinking.
 For example, US blacks frequently use "be" for all forms of the verb "to be" so that "he is walking" is appropriately expressed in the Standard Black Dialect as "he be walking".
 This is said to account for the black-white IQ gap, and is a theory suggested by Nisbett (2009, p.
 116).
-Such model is said to apply to deaf-hearing comparison as well.
+Such a model is said to apply to deaf-hearing comparisons as well.
 If it were true that speaking with children enhances cognitive development and g, that would have caused a general impairment in all cognitive domains.

 Polemic theories of test bias argue that IQ test is an unbiased predictor of academic achievement because they both measure knowledge of the dominant culture to the same degree (pp. 143-145).
 For this reason, IQ will show no statistical bias.
 Deafness restricts knowledge of the dominant culture, such that the absence of cultural deprivation on nonverbal IQ refutes this theory (which holds if we consider culturally loaded achievement and verbal tests only).
 By the same token, the theory cannot explain the black-white IQ gap.
 One possible counter would be the statement that deaf children, due to their condition, spend more time playing with puzzles, blocks, i.e., the kind of activities suspected to improve nonverbal intelligence.
 In other words, deaf people will have greater access to the type of knowledge measured on nonverbal tests.
 First, there is no evidence that such activities are related to nonverbal ability (Sigal & McKelvie, 2012).
 Second, the parents tend to insist on the child being fluent in their language (p.
 145).
-Deaf people are effectively deprived of any kind of stimulating environments.
+Deaf people are effectively deprived of any kind of stimulating environment.

 Braden next considered the additive and non-additive genetic models.
-The fact that nonverbal IQ is little affected by large environmental shift implicated in deafness suggests that most variation in nonverbal IQ comes from additive genetic effects (p.
+The fact that nonverbal IQ is little affected by large environmental shifts implicated in deafness suggests that most variation in nonverbal IQ comes from additive genetic effects (p.
 173).
 Braden (pp. 175-176) cited a study by Paquin (1992) which has directly tested the genetic hypothesis.
 The correlation between deaf parents and deaf children in nonverbal IQ was close to the predicted relationship of 0.50.
 Thus, with regard to DP, the additive genetic hypothesis is tenable.
 Unfortunately, there seems to be no other studies of this kind with or without other deaf groups.
 Paquin (1992) has also tested the patterns of regression to the mean.
 It was expected that deaf children will regress to the mean (population) to the same extent as the normal-hearing children (i.e., half the distance from midparent IQ to the population mean).
 The result is not robust.
 The IQs of the deaf children were only slightly lower than their deaf parents.

 There is still a question unanswered in the additive genetic model, such as why genetically deaf have a nonverbal IQ above nongenetically deaf and normal-hearing persons.
 One possibility is assortative mating.
 People with high(er) intelligence mate with each other.
-Some research support this assumption.
+Some research supports this assumption.
 Paquin (1992) found that both DP and their parents have above-average nonverbal IQ while Kusche et al. (1983) found that the genetically deaf (HP/DS and DP) have higher IQ than deaf HP even after matching for hearing loss, AD, race, gender, SES, and other variables.
 But assortative mating cannot explain the above-average nonverbal IQ of HP/DS deaf because their parents would be unlikely to select each other on the basis of recessive genes for deafness.
 Another possibility is that alleles for genetic deafness are physically linked to alleles for higher intelligence, so that children who receive an allele for deafness are also likely to receive an allele for high intelligence (pleiotropism).
 Pleiotropic effects have been found to link myopia and IQ, and could function within populations of deaf people.
 Braden considers this single pleiotropic model untenable because DP are thought to inherit at least one allele for dominant genetic deafness while HP/DS must inherit two recessive alleles to cause their deafness (p.
 173).
 Different alleles must be implicated in the inheritance of deafness.
 But see page 177.

 Since Braden, other environmental theories have been proposed to account for group differences.
 One is the genotype-environment model of social multiplier effects proposed by Dickens & Flynn (2001) in which a superior genotype for a particular trait will become matched with superior environments for that trait, the two variables mutually affecting (upwardly or downwardly) each other.
 The model ultimately assumes a reciprocal causation of phenotypic IQ and environment.
-The fact that a poor environment impedes the development of verbal but not nonverbal abilities speaks against such story.
+The fact that a poor environment impedes the development of verbal but not nonverbal abilities speaks against such a story.
 The model assumes that the most heritable tests exhibit the strongest environmentality, and ultimately, result in more malleability.
 Another G-E theory is the mutualism model of van der Maas et al. (2006) which predicts that g is caused by the mutualistic causation of narrow abilities due to environments magnifying the effect of genes.
 Given their model, a deficit in one cognitive domain should be accompanied by a deficit in all other domains.
 This pattern has not been observed in the data (Jensen, 1970; Willerman & Bailey, 1987).
 A related model has been proposed by Kan (2011, ch.
 3, 4, 6) to explain the positive correlation between (sub)tests g-loadings and cultural loadings.
 But the magnitude of cultural loadings attributed to each (sub)test is surely an arbitrary one.
 A more objective cultural loading variable has been (unintentionally) provided by te Nijenhuis et al. (2014) with regard to early preschool intervention programs, Jongeneel-Grimen (2007, unpublished dissertation) with regard to adoption gain, and Franssen (2010) with regard to deprivation due to blindness and/or deafness.
 These cultural indices always show negative correlation with g-loadings.
 The main problem with all of these models is to rely on the assumption that the vector of means of each cognitive domain (denoted alpha in CFA-SEM modeling) should be treated as a continuous variable.
-For example, Gf and Gc must exhibit different magnitude of deprivation, which would be a positive function of their respective heritabilities.
-If Gc is more heritable, as Kan (2011) has concluded, then Gc would be more affected by environmental effect than is Gf.
+For example, Gf and Gc must exhibit different magnitudes of deprivation, which would be a positive function of their respective heritabilities.
+If Gc is more heritable, as Kan (2011) has concluded, then Gc would be more affected by environmental effects than is Gf.
 If, on the other hand, Gc is affected but Gf is not, this is sufficient to reject all these models.

 Most importantly, the study of deaf people considerably reduces the array of possible causes of racial differences.
 There are only a few data (p.
 93) on racial differences but they are quite revealing.
 The black deaf children perform about 0.5 to 2 SD below comparison groups in IQ.
-Sometimes, the comparison group is white deaf children, and sometimes it's the normal-hearing normative data that is used as a mean of comparison.
+Sometimes, the comparison group is white deaf children, and sometimes it's the normal-hearing normative data that is used as a means of comparison.
 There are smaller race differences in achievement tests than on intelligence tests.
 The black-white deaf children differ in read and math achievement (p.
 186) by -0.60 to -0.88 SD gap, which magnitude is similar to that found about normal-hearing population (Jensen, 1973, p.
 249; Yeung & Conley, 2008, p.
 310) but apparently much smaller than the deaf-hearing achievement gap (p.
 167).
 Regarding IQ, Braden thinks that 1 SD difference between black and white deaf children is a safe approximation.
-This claim is odd because he himself reports that the mean nonverbal IQ of black deaf children from 7 studies is 75.98, ranged from 60 to 90 (p.
+This claim is odd because he himself reports that the mean nonverbal IQ of black deaf children from 7 studies is 75.98, ranging from 60 to 90 (p.
 186).
 In other words, the deaf-hearing gap among blacks seems to be 10 points, but zero among whites.
 On the other hand, these studies sampled blacks in the southern states and Jensen (1980, p.
 99) reported that the mean IQ of blacks in these regions was 80.
 Another reason to suspect deaf black IQs to be under-estimated is that hereditary deafness is more prevalent among whites than among blacks (pp. 59, 187).
 But if these factors (and some others ?) cannot help to restore black (nonverbal) IQs to the expected mean of 85, either deafness truly (but modestly) deprives black IQs or more samples need to be collected.
 In the first case, the hypotheses predicting that blacks will react differently to the same environments affecting whites should be taken seriously.

 The (plausible) similarity with the black-white IQ difference in the normal population suggests that the developmental processes behind the cultural deprivation due to hearing loss may be similar across racial groups.
 That is, the impact of culture on IQ could be similar for blacks and whites.
 But such finding also implies that environmental factors other than those associated with deafness must bring about between-group differences in IQ (p.
 187).
 Environmental differences between whites and blacks that cause different distributions of IQ must therefore cross the hearing barrier relatively unchanged, or interact in unexpected ways to produce the same net effect.
 Another implication is that such finding can be predicted by additive genetic model (p.
 187) if there is no reason to suspect a three-way interaction between genotypes for race, hearing loss, and genetics.